Do MLM’s and Multi Level Marketing Business Work

 Unfortunately outrageous unfounded product claims backed by some ‘science’ is paired with aggressive team building and customer acquisition is where things end up.

-I saw my parents sucked into varieties of these schemes at points in time, and it seemed as every other year growing up another one came around, just a bit more promising than the last.
+I saw my parents sucked into a variety of these schemes at different points in time, and it seemed as every other year growing up another one came around, just a bit more promising than the last.
 If they could apply their mistakes with the previous ‘opportunity’ and ‘get in early’ it should work right ?
 They finally understood how all of this worked after much trial and error and their tens of thousands of dollars were not wasted in vain.
 These are blue collar workers living paycheck to paycheck without much opportunity for advancement.
 Yet somehow Jack comes home with the magical bean time and time again believing that this very one in his hand was the beanstalk.
 Even after forty years my mother as of last year almost get sucked into the Doterra MLM, which once I did my research and stepped in was quickly caboshed.

 Deep down we do want these things to work.
 It caresses and appeals to our basic principles in life for financial freedom.
 Work from home, be your own boss, retire early, and carve your own destiny.
 So many of us are stuck in dead end jobs or behind co-workers that we just can not stand.
 What better way to stick it to the man than have a more successful business than the one you are just dying to quit.
 So when Joe Slick comes along with his fancy cufflinks, promises of piles of cash, and retirement by 35, why not hear him out?
 What is there to lose. . .